whosonfirst/go-whosonfirst-markdown/README.md

 ## Assumptions

-0. That your Markdown files have Jekyll-style "front matter"
+1. That your Markdown files have Jekyll-style "front matter"
-1. That you have one Markdown file per directory
+2. That you have one Markdown file per directory
-2. That the directory containing the Markdown file is itself contained by nested `YYYY/MM/DD` directories
-3. That everything is contained by a root `blog` directory
-4. That you are publishing everything on the web where `/blog` is an immediate leaf node your domain

 ## What is "front matter"